 Instructor's office hours: MWF 1:30-2:30 in MS 7919

 Text: Principles of Mathematical Analysis, 3rd edition, by Walter Rudin.
-We will cover roughly chapters 6-9 in the Winter.
-However, we will begin on page 108, doing the part of chapter 5 that we did not get to in 131AH, and will leave the latter part of chapter 9 to 131C.
+We will cover roughly chapters 1-5 in the Fall and chapters 6-9 in the Winter.
 Many of the topics will be familiar from the Calculus sequence, but now the emphasis is quite different.
 While your Calculus courses were largely computational in nature, this course emphasizes rigor and precision.
 We will use the Calculus as a vehicle for learning how to construct careful mathematical arguments (also known as proofs).

 Homework: It is practically impossible to learn mathematics without doing a lot of problems.
 Therefore, it is extremely important that you do the assigned problems carefully and promptly.
 Don't get behind!
-I will assign homework each Wednesday.
+I will assign homework each Wednesday (except for the first assignment, which I will make on the first day of class).
 It will be due in the discussion section the following Tuesday.
 I expect that graded homework will be returned to you a week later.
 You may discuss homework problems with other students, the TA or me before they are turned in.
 In fact, the right kind of discussion can be quite valuable.
-I do expect two things, though: (i) you should try hard to do the exercise yourself before discussing it with anyone, and (ii) you should write up the solution yourself after understanding it thoroughly, without following someone else's written version.
+I do expect two things, though: (i) you should try seriously to do the exercise yourself before discussing it with anyone, and (ii) you should write up the solution yourself after understanding it thoroughly, without following someone else's written version.
 Otherwise, the homework does you no good.
-It is a very poor strategy to "find out" from someone else how to do a problem, and then turn in that solution.
-It may slightly help your HW score, but the effect will be clearly visible (and much larger and of the opposite sign) on the exam grades.